garrandall/popular-music-data/tracks/take-me-bak--ome-slade.md

 Came up to you one night noticed the look in your eye, I saw you was on your own, and it was alright, yeh it was alright.
-They said I could call you Sidney, oh I couldn't make out why, standing here on your own an' it was alright, yeh it was alright.
+They said I could call you Sidney, oh I couldn't make out why, standing here on your own and it was alright, yeh it was alright.

 So won't you take me back home, a take me back home,